-Kat gasped out a small breath and inched the shaking light down as she unholstered the small knife from its sheath.
+She released a small breath and inched the shaking light down as she unholstered the small knife from its sheath.

 The idea that someone was lurking in the shadows of the storage room seemed unlikely.
 The growl made her think of coyotes.
 They were about the largest predators in the area, but she had heard stories of panthers roaming around long ago.
 However, with the news of her uncle’s death, it seemed much more likely that a disgruntled relative didn’t want to wait for their share of the inheritance, but that was the problem.
 Other than herself and her brother, she didn’t really know the rest of her family.